 Just realize that using sun-thickened linseed oil in your medium may turn your lighter colors (like white) slightly yellow over time.

-Of course there are other oils which work as well.
+Of course, other oils work as well.

 You can make painting mediums out of poppy seed oil, walnut oil, and other types of linseed oil.
 Most of them have faster drying times but more yellowing tendencies, which is why I prefer stand oil.

-Along with a good stretched canvas and high quality artist paintbrushes, medium is one of those things I just don’t paint without.
+Along with a good stretched canvas and high-quality artist paintbrushes, medium is one of those things I just don’t paint without.
 If you’ve never used it, I strongly encourage you to get some stand oil and turpentine and give it a try.